PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 You should run the scripts/notebooks on the following order:
 1. Trajectory Data Processing.
-2. Exploratory Data Analysis.
+2. Feature Engineering.
-3. Model Training (CatBoost, XGBoost, LightGBM, Neural Networks, or Ensemble).
+3. Model Training and Inference (CatBoost, XGBoost, LightGBM, Neural Networks, or Ensemble).

 ## R Dependencies